Charlieo123/Game/README.md

-# Snake Game - open in google chrome
+# Guess the Song Game - open in google chrome